mcgrew/dwrandomizer/README.md

     filename              The rom file to use for input

 #### optional arguments:
-    -h, --help            show this help message and exit -r, --remake          Do not set enemy HP, XP/Gold drops and MP use up to that of the remake.
+  -h, --help            show the help message and exit -r, --no-remake       Do not set enemy HP, XP/Gold drops and MP use up to
+                        that of the remake.
 This will make grind times much longer.
-    -c, --chests          Do not randomize chest contents.
+  -c, ---no-chests      Do not randomize chest contents.
   -f, --force           Skip checksums and force randomization.
+This may
-This may produce an invalid ROM if the incorrect file is used.
+                        produce an invalid ROM if the incorrect file is used.
+  -i, --no-searchitems  Do not randomize the locations of searchable items
+                        (Fairy Flute, Erdrick's Armor, Erdrick's Token).
+  -g, --no-growth       Do not randomize player stat growth.
+  -G, --ultra-growth    Enable ultra randomization of player stat growth.
-    -l, --repel           Do not move repel to level 8.
+  -l, --no-repel        Do not move repel to level 8.
+  -m, --no-spells       Do not randomize the level spells are learned.
+  -M, --ultra-spells    Enable ultra randomization of the level spells are
+                        learned.
+  --no-map              Do not generate a new world map.
-    -p, --patterns        Do not randomize enemy attack patterns.
+  -p, --no-patterns     Do not randomize enemy attack patterns.
+  -P, --ultra-patterns  Enable ultra randomization of enemy attack patterns.
   -s SEED, --seed SEED  Specify a seed to be used for randomization.
-    -t, --towns           Do not randomize towns.
+  -t, --no-towns        Do not randomize towns.
-    -w, --shops           Do not randomize weapon shops.
+  -w, --no-shops        Do not randomize weapon shops.
+  -u, -U, --ultra       Enable all '--ultra' options.
-    -z, --zones           Do not randomize enemy zones.
+  -z, --no-zones        Do not randomize enemy zones.
+  -Z, --ultra-zones     Enable ultra randomization of enemy zones.
+  -v, --version         show the version number and exit

 ## Special Thanks